Gumtree-South-Africa/__DEPRECATED__central/README.md

 Follow the steps mentioned [here](https://github.corp.ebay.com/ecg-comaas/ecg-comaas-central/wiki#set-up-code-review) to clone this repository.
 Also clone the [vagrant machine](https://github.corp.ebay.com/ecg-comaas/ecg-comaas-vagrant) and start it (see [here](https://github.corp.ebay.com/ecg-comaas/ecg-comaas-vagrant#get-started)).

+### Docker
+Install [Docker](https://docs.docker.com/engine/installation/mac/) to be able to run tests.
+Alternatively, `brew cask install docker` and start `Docker.app`.

+Start a container with Cassandra like this:
+`docker run --detach --publish 9042:9042 --name cassandra cassandra:2.1.14`

+Import the `replyts2` keyspace with this command:
+`docker run --rm --link cassandra:cassandra --volume ~/dev/ecg-comaas-central:/code --workdir /code cassandra:2.1.14 bin/setup-cassandra.sh cassandra replyts2 no`

+Note that you will have to install Docker on your local machines, the automated tests rely on it.

-### Cassandra
+### Native Cassandra

+If you want to be able to run Cassandra natively, download Cassandra from http://archive.apache.org/dist/cassandra/2.1.14/ to your machine and put it in /opt/cassandra.
+Alternatively, use `brew install homebrew/versions/cassandra21`.
+This is no longer strictly needed.

-If you are usign python >= 2.7.12 you need cassandra 2.1.16+ (http://archive.apache.org/dist/cassandra/2.1.16/apache-cassandra-2.1.16-bin.tar.gz) download it and put it in /opt/cassandra.
+If you are using python >= 2.7.12 you need cassandra 2.1.16+ (http://archive.apache.org/dist/cassandra/2.1.16/apache-cassandra-2.1.16-bin.tar.gz) download it and put it in /opt/cassandra.

 If you are using older python you can use brew `brew install homebrew/versions/cassandra21`.